Isha0468/CivicFix/README.md

 <div align="center">

-### ⭐ If you found this project helpful, don't forget to Star the repository!
+## ⭐ If you found this project useful, consider giving it a Star!

 Made with ❤️ using the MERN Stack